r-hub/blog/content/post/2020-03-03-packageRank/index.md

 This bias is variable.
 The greater a package's "true" popularity (i.e., the number of "real" downloads), the lower the bias.
 Essentially, the bias gets diluted.
 The greater the number of prior versions, the greater the bias.
 When all of CRAN is being downloaded, more versions means more package downloads.
 Fortunately, we can minimize the bias by filtering out "small" downloads, and by filtering out or discounting the presence of prior versions.

-### download logs
+## download logs

 To understand this bias, you should look at actual download logs.
-RStudio's logs are [available](http://cran-logs.rstudio.com/).
-You can also access them using `packageRank::packageLog()`.
+RStudio's logs are available [here](http://cran-logs.rstudio.com/).
+You can also access RStudio's logs via `packageRank::packageLog()`.

 Below is the log for 'cholera' for February 2, 2020: